 The Company and its subsidiaries have operating leases for office space and equipment expiring at various dates through 2034.
-The Company leases its corporate headquarters at 85 Broad Street, New York, New York which houses its executive management team and many administrative functions for the Firm as well as its research, trading, investment banking, and asset management divisions and an office in Troy, Michigan, which among other things, houses its payroll and human resources departments.
-In addition, the Company has 93 retail branch offices in the United States as well as offices in London, England, St. Helier, Isle of Jersey, Geneva, Switzerland, Frankfurt, Germany, Tel Aviv, Israel and Hong Kong, China.
+The Company leases its corporate headquarters at 85 Broad Street, New York, New York that houses its executive management team and many administrative functions for the firm as well as its research, trading, investment banking, and asset management divisions and an office in Troy, Michigan, which among other things, houses its payroll and human resources departments.
+In addition, the Company has 92 retail branch offices in the United States as well as offices in London, England, St. Helier, Isle of Jersey, Geneva, Switzerland, Munich, Germany, Tel Aviv, Israel and Hong Kong, China.

 The Company is constantly assessing its needs for office space and, on a rolling basis, has many leases that expire in any given year.
-Given the COVID-19 Pandemic, the Company is assessing its future real estate needs and in many cases is reducing its office space required as leases come up for renewal.